 Probably.
 In our experience, most of our customers can host more than 450 full size photos on their Good Gallery website without reaching their hosting limit.
 In fact, fewer than 1% of our clients purchase additional storage beyond the 10GB included with every Good Gallery account.
 If you need more space, you can purchase additional storage at any time for $5 per 5GB per month.

 No. Although we include a free WordPress installation as part of your standard Good Gallery hosting, you’re still be responsible for selecting and managing your own themes.
 However, our servers typically support any theme you might choose including those that are most popular with photographers and artists.
 If you’re looking for a new theme that will be complementary to your Good Gallery website, many of our clients love the clean look of Divi.
 It’s a lightweight, relatively-fast theme (for WordPress).
 You won’t use many of its advanced features with your Good Gallery website, but the basic blog component is top-notch.
 You might also consider InfinityGrid.
 Although that theme is no longer actively updated by its creator, it still works great and it’s currently available from Themeforest for only $43.

 No. Although we host your Good Gallery website and WordPress blog, we don’t offer email hosting.
 Most of our clients simply continue hosting their email at the same location where they are currently hosting their email.
-Alternatively, if you’re trying to setup email hosting at a new location, we recommend Google Apps for Work (which also includes Gmail).
-With Google Apps for Work you associate your domain name with Gmail and receive and send your business email directly from your own address for less than $5 per month.
+Alternatively, if you’re trying to setup email hosting at a new location, we recommend G Suite by Google Cloud (which also includes Gmail).
+With G Suite by Google Cloud you associate your domain name with Gmail and receive and send your business email directly from your own address for less than $5 per month.
 And, if you need lots of phone and email support, the folks at Google really do a great job of walking you through everything you need to know.
-More information can be found at Google Apps for Work.
+More information can be found at G Suite by Google Cloud.